 - Then right-click the hard drive icon there to select Properties.

 - If your hard drive has less than 20 percent free space, you’ll need to free up some HDD storage.

 3. Check for Windows 10 updates

-- Click the Check for updates button to see if there are any available.
+- Allow Windows to search and see if there are any available.

-3. Initiate a driver scan
+4. Initiate a driver scan

-4. Remove superfluous peripherals from PC
+5. Remove superfluous peripherals from PC

-BSOD Stop errors can be triggered by superfluous peripherals, such as printers, flash drives, external DVD drives, game controllers, etc.
+BSOD stop errors can be triggered by superfluous peripherals, such as printers, flash drives, external DVD drives, game controllers, etc.

 So, try disconnecting any non-essential peripheral devices from your PC.
-If the issue no longer persists, then the error is probably due one of your peripherals.
+If the issue no longer persists, then the error is probably due to one of your peripherals.

-5. Roll back Windows with System Restore
+6. Roll back Windows with System Restore

 - First, open Run with the Windows key + R keyboard shortcut.